CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 <details><summary>Wake On LAN from Dock</summary>

+!!! info ""
-!> Only for ThinkPads with no Ethernet port.
+    Only for ThinkPads with no Ethernet port.

+!!! info ""
-!>  Will not work while Secure Boot is disabled.
+     Will not work while Secure Boot is disabled.

 Possible options:

 1.	**On** - Default.
 2. Off

+!!! info ""
-!> Works only when ThinkPad USB-C Dock or ThinkPad Thunderbolt Dock is attached.
+    Works only when ThinkPad USB-C Dock or ThinkPad Thunderbolt Dock is attached.

+!!! info ""
-!> May be blocked due to password configuration.
+    May be blocked due to password configuration.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|